How to Apply

 The Left leg will be marked L and have either HH or HF marked to signify hind and front leg of the horse.

 The end of the gel section of the wrap, is placed to the front of the leg so the top of the wrap is just under the bony projection of the side of the knee or side of the hock.

 Make sure the raised top section of the gel boot is aligned with the back of the leg

 Wrap around the leg and secure the straps to the Velcro.
 I find it easiest to secure a middle strap first and then attach the top strap and work down.

 Tighten after a couple of minutes to ensure the boot is secure to the leg as the Gel will soften once strapped on.

 If your horse is uncomfortable with wearing boots or bandages and kicks out or significantly curls the fetlock joint when applying wraps or boots, you may run the risk of splitting Cryochaps.
 It is strongly advised to monitor the horse on the first few applications to make sure they are comfortable.
-Place the Cryochaps as high up the leg as feasible on the first few applications and do not ‘cup’ the fetlock with the bottom strap until the horse is comfortable.
+Place the Cryochaps as high up the leg as feasible on the first few applications and do not ‘cup’ the fetlock with the bottom strap, just place around the fetlock not under it.
 If significant force is applied by mistake to the wrap, you could see signs of the gel leaking out, it is non toxic so do not panic, however you could void the warranty so apply with care initially until your horse is relaxed to wear a wrap!